Indexes in Azure Cognitive Search

 Prefer to be hands-on right away?
 See Create a search index instead.

-Content of a search index
+Schema of a search index

-In Cognitive Search, indexes contain search documents.
+In Azure AI Search, indexes contain search documents.
 Conceptually, a document is a single unit of searchable data in your index.
 For example, a retailer might have a document for each product, a news organization might have a document for each article, a travel site might have a document for each hotel and destination, and so forth.
 Mapping these concepts to more familiar database equivalents: a search index equates to a table, and documents are roughly equivalent to rows in a table.

 {